urecio/angucomplete-alt/README.md

     * bind an object: it works as regular two-way-data-binding
     * callback function: when a selection is made by user, this callback is called with the selected object.
 Thanks to @nekcih for proposing this feature.
     * Another callback function: when the input value changes.
+    * Short the result and show the entire text with bootstrap accordion

 ### Getting Started
 Download the package, and include the angucomplete-alt.js file in your page.